-And lastly, the coffee command returns ascii art of coffee.
-Cause everyone needs coffee.
+And lastly, the coffee command returns ASCII art of coffee.
+Because everyone needs more coffee.

-There is so much more to Mimikatz.
-If you are looking at penetration testing or you just want to dig into the Windows authentication internals, check out some of these other references and links:
+Even with everything summarized in this article, there is so much more to know and learn about Mimikatz.
+If you’re looking into penetration testing or just want to dig into the Windows authentication internals, check out some of these other references and links:

 - Guide to Pen Testing Active Directory Environments

-- Unofficial Guide to Mimikatz & Command Reference
+- Unofficial Guide to Mimikatz and Command Reference

 - Koadic: LoL Malware Meets Python-Based Command and Control (C2) Server